DziriNesrine/Velora-Candles/README.md

   <h2 align="center">Velora Candles - Digital Website</h2>

-  Velora Candles is a fully responsive digital website and a premium e-commerce concept for handcrafted scented candles, blending minimalist design, warm visuals, and smooth navigation to showcase craftsmanship, sustainability, and quality while creating an elegant, immersive user experience., <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Velora Candles is a fully responsive digital website and a premium e-commerce concept for handcrafted scented candles, blending minimalist design, warm visuals, and smooth navigation to showcase craftsmanship, sustainability, and quality while creating an elegant, immersive user experience. <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="/img/Velora Candles Logo.png"><strong>➥ Live Demo</strong></a>